Kkangpae: History

 The Korean mafia may have been established in the 19th century, towards the end of the Joseon dynasty, with the rise of commerce and the emergence of investment from European colonial powers.
 At this time, pre-existing street gangs, which were largely lower-class but operated by wealthy merchants, gained greater influence.
-The modern history of Korean criminal organizations can be divided into four periods: the Colonial era, the political mobs of the 1950s and early 1960s under president Syngman Rhee, the Civil War period under the military rule of Park Chung-hee and Chun Doo-hwan, and the present era.
+The modern history of Korean criminal organizations can be divided into four periods: the Colonial era, the political mobs of the 1950s and early 1960s under president Syngman Rhee, the Civil War period under the military rule of Park Chung Hee and Chun Doo-hwan, and the present era.

 1910–1945: Colonial era

 During the 35 years of when Korea was under Imperial Japanese rule, some Koreans were subjected to forced labor and sex slavery.
 This intensified during World War II when the Empire of Japan spread its empire throughout Manchuria, and parts of China.
 During this period, Koreans fled to mainland Japan and formed mobs to overcome discrimination and crime.
 The most infamous "mobster" during this period was Kim Du-han, the son of a famous Korean independence fighter and insurgent leader Kim Chwa-chin, a freedom fighter against Colonial rule.
 After his mother and father were killed, Kim grew up as a beggar and became involved with a local gang named Jumok ("fist").
 He rose through the ranks and became infamous for fighting groups against the Japanese mobs, or yakuza.

 The colonial branch of the Imperial Japanese yakuza was then under the control of Hayashi, an ethnic Korean who defected to the Japanese and joined the yakuza.
 The rival mob to Hayashi's yakuza was controlled by Koo Majok, but the Korean mafia was always short of money and many local mob bosses were disloyal to Koo and formed separated mobs, notably Shin Majak and Shang Kal (twin knives).
-Koo Majok finally tried to solidify his control over the Korean mobs by knocking out Ssang Kal and taking over his territory, but it caused a backlash.
-Kim Du-han, originally a member of Ssang Kal, rebelled against Koo Majok.
+Koo Majok finally tried to solidify his control over the Korean mobs by knocking out Shang Kal and taking over his territory, but it caused a backlash.
+Kim Du-han, originally a member of Shang Kal, rebelled against Koo Majok.
 Kim killed both Shin Majok and Koo Majok, and unified all the Korean mobs under his command at the age of 18.
 After solidifying his rule by beating the revolting groups, Kim made his move against the yakuza, starting the famous trial war between Kkangpae and yakuza, which became symbolic of the resistance by Koreans against Japanese.
 Kim Du-han was a major figure of the movement against the colonial rule and later became a politician in Syngman Rhee's Liberal Party.